WebDevIsac/Memory-Game/README.md

 ## About

-This is a memory with a Lord of the Rings theme.
+This is a memory with Lord of the Rings theme.
 It's made after an assignment in the course Client-based development.

 ### The criterias for the assignment: